20 No-Code Businesses You Can Launch in 2 Weeks

 2. Building Websites for Local Businesses

-Another idea is to build web applications for different local businesses like restaurants, salons, movers, etc. in your area using a no code web development platform like DrapCode.
-You can earn by charging monthly fees for building and hosting websites for these businesses or charge one-time fees for the same services.
+Another idea is to build web applications for local businesses, such as restaurants, salons, and movers, in your area using a no-code web development platform like DrapCode.
+You can earn by charging monthly fees for building and hosting websites for these businesses or charging one-time fees for the same services.

 You can also provide content marketing and analytics services to these businesses to help them attract more customers.
 You could also post your existing network on LinkedIn and related Facebook groups to get clients for these businesses.